 The COVID-19 pandemic is having a huge impact on our society and economy but what are the implications for the nation’s health and how might it affect health inequalities?

-Gain insight into the unequal impact of the pandemic, and the measures taken to control it as well as the priorities for local and national recovery.
+We examined the unequal impact of the pandemic, and the measures taken to control it as well as the priorities for local and national recovery.

 Speakers and topics